jazib-17/ThreeDriverComparison/README.md

 # ThreeDriverComparison
-A Python tool that loads F1 race data with FastF1 and creates a visual laptime comparison table for three drivers over a selected lap range.
-It shows each lap time, deltas to a reference driver, and average differences, with customizable team colors and chart settings for quick race-pace analysis.
+A Python tool that generates a clear, side-by-side laptime comparison table for three Formula 1 drivers within a single race session.
+The script uses FastF1 to load race data, extracts laptimes for the selected drivers, and displays:
+- Each driver’s lap time from a chosen lap range
+- The lap-by-lap time difference relative to a reference driver
+- The average delta over the selected stint
+- A fully styled matplotlib table with customizable team colors, fonts, and chart size

+This tool is useful for doing race-pace analysis, stint comparisons, and driver performance breakdowns in an intuitive, visual format.
+Simply modify the variables at the top (drivers, race, lap range, colors) and run the script to generate the comparison table.